network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The fields can appear in any order.

 The content of the "version" field SHALL be "1".
-Integer values greater than "1" are reserved for future versions of this protocol.
+Integer values greater than "1" are reserved for possible use in future updates to this protocol.

 The content of the "large\_download\_url", "small\_download\_url", and "upload_url"
 SHALL all be validly formatted "http" or "https" URLs.